Best WooCommerce paywall plugin

 Newspapers often use paywalls to restrict access to premium-only content

-As the world's leading eCommerce solution, WooCommerce is an excellent way to charge for access to your website content.
+As the world's leading ecommerce solution, WooCommerce is an excellent way to charge for access to your website content.
 That's why we're focussing on WooCommerce paywalls in this article.

 To set up your paywall, you need a WordPress website plus the following plugin stack:

-• The free WooCommerce plugin to get the essential eCommerce functionality, such as taking payments online.
+• The free WooCommerce plugin to get the essential ecommerce functionality, such as taking payments online.

 • A paywall solution to prevent non-paying visitors from accessing the premium material.